POLS 1140

 What do you know!

-• Do you happen to know what job or office is now held by Kamala Harris?
+• Do you happen to know what job or office is now held by J.D.
+Vance?
 Vice President

 • Whose responsibility is it to determine if a law is constitutional or not … is it the president, the Congress, or the Supreme Court?
 Supreme Court